wagtail/rfcs/text/089-atag-audit.md

 **Fail**.
 By default, Wagtail saves each image’s text alternative and reuses it everywhere the image is reused ("Save and Suggest").
 It is possible to replace this text alternative with a new one, but it isn’t possible to delete it.

-Suggested action: incorporate this requirement into [RFC 51: Contextual alt text](https://github.com/wagtail/rfcs/pull/51).
+Suggested action: incorporate this requirement into the contextual alt text support.

 #### [B.2.4.
 Assist authors with accessible templates](https://www.w3.org/TR/ATAG20/#gl_b24)